 For most indicators in this report, remoteness is measured according to the ABS Australian Statistical Geography Standard (ASGS).
-(Prior to 2011 the Australian Standard Geographical Classification [ASGC] was used).
-The ASGS (as per the ASGC) identifies a location in Australia as having a particular degree of remoteness based on its distance from population centres of various sizes.
+The ASGS identifies a location in Australia as having a particular degree of remoteness based on its distance from population centres of various sizes.
 Some indicators are disaggregated into five remoteness area categories (major cities, inner regional, outer regional, remote, and very remote).
-When data quality does not support disaggregation into five categories, indicators may be collapsed into three categories (major cities, regional, and remote) or two categories (non-remote and remote).
-For more information on how remoteness is defined, see (ABS 2001a, 2001b, 2010a, 2013a).
+When data quality does not support disaggregation into five categories, indicators may be collapsed for some of these categories.
+For more information on how remoteness is defined see ABS (2013a).